 - Session 7: Team breakouts to develop an action plan and to prepare individual/team presentations –Kenny will also provide a course recap, and he will discuss next steps for addressing your biggest business challenge(s)

 Classes begin promptly at 8:30 each morning and will wrap-up no later than 5:00.

 Wake Forest University Charlotte Center

 Parking is available in the Wake Forest Charlotte Center parking deck, which is adjacent to the Wake Forest Charlotte Center on 5th Street.

 The cost of the program is $1,650 and includes materials, continental breakfast and lunch both days, and is due in full at time of registration.
 Wake Forest University alumni, faculty, and staff receive a 25% tuition discount.
-Please contact Holly Stearne, firstname.lastname@example.org, for more details.
+For more information please send an email to firstname.lastname@example.org or call 336-758-2239.

 Course materials are included in the cost of tuition.
 Course materials will be distributed electronically in advance of the program start date.
 Participants must have a laptop or tablet computer to access course materials.